davidchua/authlogic-rails3-template/README.markdown

 Refer to :
 https://rails.lighthouseapp.com/projects/8994-ruby-on-rails/tickets/5926

+## Notes
+- This template needs git to be installed.
+It automatically creates an initial git repository on your rails application.
+- This template does not run migration after completition

 ## Usage
 In order to use this, you need to clone this repository, and then do a